hakdogan/RxJavaWorkshop/README.md

 Related to this case, our mission is to **report flights and hotels that match the criteria and declared weather conditions by composing Observables.**

-##Requirements
+## Requirements

 1. Bring your laptop

 2. Install `JDK 8` or later by your computer.

 3. Because the `UtilityForJavaDay` module uses `Elasticsearch` you must have a running `Elasticsearch Server`.
 You can download current Elasticsrarch version here https://www.elastic.co/downloads/elasticsearch In other option is `Docker`.
-The following command starts the Elasticsearch server with Docker.
+The following command starts the `Elasticsearch Server` with `Docker`.

 ```shell script
 docker run -d --rm --name elasticsearch \